How to Lead Effectively as an Introvert

 For example, I lock down 9.00am to 11.00am every morning as my time to do deep work.
 That’s usually my window of peak productivity, and during this time I don’t check my phone.
 As much as possible, I schedule meetings only after 11.00am.
 This way, I know that even if I have to spend the rest of the day interacting with people, I’ll have completed my most vital tasks at optimum energy levels.

 Also, be mindful about how you schedule your day.
 It’s all about balancing your “draining” commitments with time to be in a relaxing environment.
-Space your meetings to give yourself 20-30 minutes to regroup and re-energise in between appointments.
+Space your meetings to give yourself 20-30 minutes to regroup and re-energize in between appointments.
 You could either sit alone, or engage in a chat with one or two people with whom you feel comfortable.
-Find an activity that helps you feel energised, and be intentional about doing that after a meeting.
+Find an activity that helps you feel energized, and be intentional about doing that after a meeting.
 That way, you’ll be able to gain energy to bring your best to the next meeting.

 A meetup is a classic example of a scenario that could be very draining on an introvert.
 As a leader, you do need to be out there and networking.
 However, you might find that the large group setting and small talk can quickly take a toll on you.
 In such a situation, focus on having a meaningful conversation with one or two people instead of feeling pressured to meeting lots of people.